microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/filestoragecontainer-get-drive.md

 ## Other methods

-The calling application can get the drive directly with a driveID.

-The calling application must have permission to access the contents of the fileStorageContainers of the respective container type.
+The application that makes the request can get the drive directly with a driveID and must have permissions to access the contents in the fileStorageContainers for the respective container type.

 |Task name|Example request|
 |:---|:---|